-- Strategic planning can give child protection staff a sense of direction for their work. - Assess the mission area's child protection needs before deciding on priorities, objectives and strategies for the area. - Showing tangible results involves setting SMART objectives and investing in M&E.
+- Strategic planning can help give child protection staff a sense of direction for their work. - Assess the mission area's child protection needs before deciding on priorities, objectives and strategies for the area. - To demonstrate tangible results, you need to create SMART objectives and invest in monitoring and evaluation.